The North Corridor: Composition

 The North Corridor has been described as alternative metal, hard rock, and post-grunge.
 The album has been considered the band's heaviest album.
 The albums focuses more on heavy guitar riffs and lyrical themes influenced by horror.
 Despite the album's heavier sound, the song "Punchline" utilizes electronic elements.

 Critical reception

 Critical reception to the album has been generally positive.
 AllMusic's Neil Yeung has described the album as Chevelle's "heaviest, darkest, and most aggressive effort in over a decade."
-Stanciu Raul of Sputnikmusic stated "The North Corridor soars like never before, surpassing This Type of Thinking & La Gargola without feeling one-sided.
+Stanciu Raul of Sputnikmusic stated "The North Corridor soars like never before, surpassing This Type of Thinking (Could Do Us In), and La Gárgola without feeling one-sided.
 [Chevelle are] always tweaking the overall sound in small amounts, so that you’ll be constantly surprised."